Geospatial distributions reflect rates of evolution of features of language: Introduction

+In this light, the tradition of linguistic research described above sees it as a key task to devise methods of stability estimation that can effectively control for the role of horizontal contact in the evolutionary dynamics of language, recovering the vertical signal as cleanly as possible.
+Some approaches within this tradition rely solely on phylogenetic information, i.e.~information about the distribution of linguistic features among groups of related and unrelated languages \cite{Mas2004,Ded2011}, whilst others combine phylogenetic and areal information \cite{Par2008,WicHol2009,MurYam2018}.
+In general, however, these approaches seek to control for horizontal effects in an effort to isolate stability in the vertical dimension.
+For convenience, therefore, we may refer to this tradition as `the stability programme' or `the vertical programme'.

-Secondly, genealogical stability estimation techniques necessarily miss out the effect of horizontal transfer---the borrowing of a feature from one family to another---on a feature's stability.
-For example, Old Written Estonian was in extensive contact with German and borrowed a definite marker from it \cite{Met2011}; this relationship is visualized as the purple arrow in Fig.~\ref{fig:tree}.
-The problem for genealogical stability estimation methods arises from the fact that some linguistic features (e.g.~inflectional markers) are more resistant to horizontal transfer than others \cite{GarArkAmi2014}, while some (e.g.~case systems) are highly vulnerable to simplification in contact situations involving large numbers of second-language learners \cite{BenWin2013}.
-Combining genealogical and areal groupings \cite{Par2008} is not a solution, however, as no agreed methods exist for delimiting linguistic areas or for estimating the time depths of areal relationships.
+One complication facing the vertical programme is that the actual dynamics of the cultural evolution of language do exhibit extensive horizontal effects; idealized vertical stability is not always recoverable from the signal.
+Attested situations of horizontal transfer, in which features are borrowed from one language family to another, range from the multilingualism and diglossia that characterize the linguistic landscapes of major cosmopolitan centres, to more intricate situations of language contact between two or more geographically contiguous language communities \cite{ThoKau1988}.
+The problem for phylogenetic stability estimation methods arises in these situations from the fact that some linguistic features (e.g.~inflectional markers) are known to be more resistant to horizontal transfer than others \cite{GarArkAmi2014}, while some (e.g.~case systems) are highly vulnerable to simplification in contact situations involving large numbers of second-language learners \cite{BenWin2013}: there is a complex dependence of the rate of horizontally-motivated change on both the type of contact situation, and the nature of the feature itself.
+Enriching the phylogenetic analysis with areally defined groupings \cite{Par2008,MurYam2018} is only a partial solution, however, as no agreed methods exist for delimiting linguistic areas.